MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 ---
-title: Create a Bot Channels Registration with Bot Service | Microsoft Docs
+title: Create a Bot Channels Registration with Bot Service - Bot Service
 description: Learn how to register an existing bot with Bot Service. ms.author: kamrani
 manager: kamrani